Omega0x013/dsc/README.md

 You now shoot all the panels, and then perform :red_square: **Changeover**.

-#### :calendar: Challenge - `Red Rover`
+#### :calendar: Challenge

+> Red Rover

-The challenge for Security is called Red Rover; each player must complete the role of the :red_square: Operator at least once.
+All 6 players must do the :red_square: Operator role at least once.

 Number yourselves in roster order. #1 picks up :red_square: Operator first.
 Dark side is scanned and they let :yellow_square: Scanner through and shoot those panels.
 Then they send the buff up and #2 picks it up. #2 rescues them as shown in :red_square: **Opening the fuses (2)**.
 Damage phase starts and **Changeover** occurs, with #3 acquiring :red_square: Operator.

 Two fuses are destroyed, and :yellow_square: Scanner in the :small_red_triangle_down: Basement scans both and the next :red_square: Operator rescues them, then swaps.
 Rinse and Repeat in roster order until the fuses are destroyed.

-If one player fails to operate or picks up the buff twice, the challenge is failed.
+If one player fails to operate, operates twice, or if any player dies in the :small_red_triangle_down: Basement, the challenge is failed.

 ---